• Impex

 To create a new user, click “Create User”.
 All users created here will have so called staff status, this means they can view, edit and delete everything.
 If the read only box is checked they can still view everything but they cannot change or delete anything.

-“Django Admin” access means that the user can also access the /admin page.
+“Super Admin” access means that the user can also access the /admin page.
 This is something that normally is never needed.
 This view gives raw access to the database behind the ICC and changing anything here can make ICC stop working and thus, the entire fleet of IMPEX scanners connected to it.

 Files